Skip to main content

 Current program materials describe an initial stay from 3 up to 12 months, with renewal for up to an additional 12 months.
 Confirm live terms before planning dates.
 If you expect to renew, keep your records organized from month one.

 Malaysia income tax scope includes income accruing in or derived from Malaysia and income received in Malaysia from outside Malaysia.
 For this topic, foreign income means income derived from outside Malaysia, and “received in Malaysia” includes funds brought in by cash or electronic transfer.
 For individuals, non-resident status is tied to staying less than 182 days in Malaysia in a year.
-The exemption timeline has conflicting published end-date signals, so treat the current window as a verification item: [Confirm current foreign-income exemption window and conditions before filing].
+The exemption timeline has conflicting published end-date signals, so verify the current foreign-income exemption window and conditions from official tax guidance before filing.
 If you may bill Malaysian clients or rely on foreign-income treatment, keep contracts, invoices, and payment trails clean and get current tax advice.

 Program materials state the main pass holder can bring a spouse and child or children, and can also bring parent or parents for the main pass holder.
 Confirm current dependent definitions and relationship-proof requirements in the live portal before submission.